datastaxdevs/workshop-intro-to-graphql/README.md

 ## 🎯 Objectives
 * An overview of what GraphQL is and what makes it cool
-* What differs between GraphQL, REST, other APIs, and their pros/cons
+* What differs between GraphQL and other APIs (such as REST), including their pros/cons
 * Hands-on examples of GraphQL queries and mutations
 * How to build GraphQL APIs for mobile and web applications
 * Setting up your Astra DB to store application data via GraphQL